dariusf/fable/examples/tutorial.md

   Always click the Save button after a long writing section!
   A best-effort attempt is made to preserve your writing across reloads of the tab, but it's best not to rely on it. `->`
 - Publish and Share
-  The Publish button will download your story as a HTML file, ready for publishing.
+  The Publish button will download your story as an HTML file, ready for publishing.

   The Share button will create a link you can send to a friend to share your work.
   For longer stories, the link can get very long and may not work, so it is better to Publish and send them the file. `->`